lupyuen/lupyuen.github.io/src/lvgl2.md

 Yeah probably.
 PinePhone's Display has [__267 DPI__](https://github.com/apache/nuttx/blob/master/boards/arm64/a64/pinephone/configs/lvgl/defconfig#L51), we should use it in the code above to compute the Display Size.

-In the next part of the code, we tell LVGL to...
+In the next part of the code, we ask LVGL to...

 -   Increase the __Tab Height__